Memal7/kcna/README.md

 ## Who should learn this repo?
 - If you want to have a broad understanding about cloud-native tecgnologies.
 - if you just started your career in cloud-native world or newly switched in this environments.
-- Students and graduates, which would like to work in cloud-native environments.
+- Students and graduates, which would like to kick-off thier carrer in cloud-native environments.
-- And of course if you're interested to write KCNA exam.
+- And of course if you're interested to be certified KCNA.

 ---